JetBrains/Qodana/topics/clone-finder-docker-readme.md

 This command runs the analysis on your source code and starts the web server to provide a convenient view of the results.
 Open [`http://localhost:8080`](http://localhost:8080) in your browser to examine the found problems and performed checks.
 Here, you can also reconfigure the analysis.
 See the [UI section](ui-overview.md) of this guide for details.
 When done, you can stop the web server by pressing `Ctrl-C` in the Docker console.

-In case you don't need the user interface and prefer to study raw data, use the following command:
+If you don't need the user interface and prefer to study raw data, use the following command:

    ```shell
    docker run --rm -it \